jiankuang/Hadoop/Spark.md

   - Intuitive, but **avoid** using when possible
 * aggregateByKey: splits the calculation into two steps.
 Only one pair per key, per partition is shuffled.
 * Lookup: return all values for specified key
+* mapValues
-* mapValues: tells Spark that the hashed keys will remain in their partitions and we can keep the same partitioner across operations.
+  - Tells Spark that the hashed keys will remain in their partitions and we can keep the same partitioner across operations.
+  - Map the values in a pair RDD without affecting the keys or partitions.

 ## Caching and Serialization
 ### Storage Levels